kj3moraes/Battleship-Game-Engine/README.md

         * `Intermediate_Adversary,java` - the medium engine
         * `Boogeyman.java` - the hard engine

 This repository is licensed under the MIT License.
-Refer to the LICENSE file for terms and conditions.
+Click on the license bade or go to the LICENSE file for terms and conditions.